space88man/kubeadm-transcripts/release/00-install.md

 pdcp -g kubes 10-docker.conf /etc/sysctl.d/10-docker.conf

-## now bootstrap kubeadm, this is only run on the master: kube0
+## now bootstrap the master node using kubeadm
 kubeadm init

 ```

-Verify:
+Output:
 ```
-### output of kubeadm init
 [root@kube0 install]# kubeadm init
 [kubeadm] WARNING: kubeadm is in beta, please do not use it for production clusters.
 [init] Using Kubernetes version: v1.7.0